Before You Read

 Who got out early?
 Some people did recognize the trap.
 As detailed in Part 1, scientists who met Epstein at dinner parties saw through his intellectual pretensions immediately.
 Steven Pinker found him a “dilettante and a smartass,” Eric Weinstein called him “a construct.”
 But these weren’t long-term targets.
 They had no ongoing need Epstein could fill.

 The difference between falling and escaping wasn’t intelligence.
 It was whether you needed something Epstein positioned himself to provide.
-Les Wexner needed social sophistication for New York high society.
-Gates wanted connections to “rich people” for philanthropy.
+Les Wexner needed social sophistication for New York high society — and, as the 2026 files suggest, may have needed more than that.
+Gates wanted philanthropic connections he couldn’t build alone.
 Musk wanted release from the grind.
 The scientists just wanted intellectual conversation, and Epstein couldn’t deliver.

-Ro Khanna put it simply: “Give me a break.
+Ro Khanna captured it: “Give me a break.
 Some of these people are saying, ‘Oh, I was going for fundraising.’
 Really?
 You got to go to Epstein’s Island to raise money?”

 The Manipulator’s Justification